jmiba/Aurora-SDG-Publication-Classifier/README.md

 ## How it works in the background

-1. **OpenAlex fetch**: We request the Works API using your selected ROR, date range, and publication type.
+1. **OpenAlex fetch**: We request the Works API using your selected institution (OpenAlex ID or ROR), date range, and publication type.
 The request uses a friendly User-Agent (set via `.streamlit/secrets.toml`) to comply with API guidelines.
 2. **Caching**: Each returned record and SDG classification is stored in a local SQLite database (`cache.sqlite3`).
 When you rerun the query, previously fetched publications are loaded from the cache, so the Aurora SDG API is only contacted for new or uncached works.
 3. **SDG classification**: Depending on the model you pick, abstracts or titles are sent to the relevant Aurora endpoint.
 Short abstracts are skipped when the model requires a minimum length (e.g., the OSDG model).
 4. **Abstract enrichment**: If OpenAlex provides no abstract, we reuse any cached text, otherwise we perform a series of fallbacks: